its-a-lisa/its-a-lisa-blog/content/posts/2021-01-19-simply-getting-a-list-of-twitter-followers.md

 ### Long list of failures:

 * **Using Postman** Not sure what happened here.
 I swear I was using the authorization tokens appropriately, but I kept on getting 404 errors.
 Nothing seemed to work, but I am not going to give up forever, but after trying for a little over an hour, I have to give up for now.
 * **Using Twit** So promising, but no luck.
 Seems like this would have worked for just about everything that it is meant to do, *except* for what I am trying to do.
-Womp Womp :(
+Womp Womp
 * **Writing code with Tweep** This probably would have worked if I had done it properly, I’m pretty sure.
 But I didn’t, so it is getting added to this list of failures.
 I had played around with this the last week when I was starting to use python; but completely forgot that it wasn’t a command-line tool so I thought it was trash because I had just tried using Twit, so when it didn’t work like that, I figured it didn’t work either.
 Aka – this was a user error and I’ll probably go back someday and use this method.  https://www.geeksforgeeks.org/python-api-friends-in-tweepy/
 * **Using the Version 1.1 API (friend search)** Didn't realize this was the case until I thought I had solved this by using a combo of `twurl` + `"/1.1/friends/list.json?screen_name=its_a_lisa?cursor=-1&skip_status=true&include_user_entities=false" | jq > test123.tx`+ `cursoring` + `json -> .csv` + `cat all the .csv`.
 Once I did that, I navigated to the `following` column and realized there were people in that list that had the value `false`.
 I validated that I wasn't following them by spot checking a few through the interface.
-* ** Using the Version 2.0 API (pagnation)** *  Still trying to figure out how to get it to work; having a lot of problems and at this point for what I'm doing, it is easier to do it in two tries and not have to worry about combining any lists because that is what is breaking. `twurl "/2/users/201492612/following?user.fields=created_at,description,entities,id,location,name,pinned_tweet_id,profile_image_url,protected,url,username,verified&tweet.fields=created_at&max_results=100&pagination_token=LC5IGF1M7F01AZZZ" | jq > alyssa_following_v2_10.txt`
+* **Using the Version 2.0 API (pagnation)**   Still trying to figure out how to get it to work; having a lot of problems and at this point for what I'm doing, it is easier to do it in two tries and not have to worry about combining any lists because that is what is breaking.

+   > twurl "/2/users/201492612/following?user.fields=created_at,description,entities,id,location,name,pinned_tweet_id,profile_image_url,protected,url,username,verified&tweet.fields=created_at&max_results=100&pagination_token=LC5IGF1M7F01AZZZ" | jq > alyssa_following_v2_10.txt

 * **Chrome Extension - Webscraper.io** I didn't put too much effort into it.
 I followed the instructions and it wasn't obvious how it should work, so I moved on pretty quickly.
 I'm about 56% positive that it might have worked, but I just didn't know where to look to see the results.
 * **A sketchy Google Sheets with scripts** Ya know... when you get to that point, where you just want it to work, to *just freaking work* !?
 Ya, that is what happened here -- there is a good chance that I even got to it from the other article that was like "Hey!
 You, ya, here look at this thing!
 It's sketchy!!" but I only read the first sentence.

 ### Bonus: Semi-comical mistakes I made

-* Left someone else's username in a search field in like step 2; but didn't notice until I got done and was reviewing the list of followers and didn't recognize any of them
+* Left an incorrect username in a search field in like step 2; but didn't notice until I got done and was reviewing the list of followers and didn't recognize any of them
 * I thought the Twitter limit was 100 instead of the accurate 1000 -- so for 3 different times (the wrong user, APIv1.1, APIv2.0) I did 10x the amount of work than I actually needed to.